astral-sh/rye/README.md

 * **No System Python:** I can't deal with any more linux distribution weird Python installations or whatever mess there is on macOS.
-I used to build my own Pythons that are the same everywhere, not I use [indygreg's Python builds](https://github.com/indygreg/python-build-standalone).
+I used to build my own Pythons that are the same everywhere, now I use [indygreg's Python builds](https://github.com/indygreg/python-build-standalone).
   Rye will automatically download and manage Python builds from there.
 No compiling, no divergence.